-•Staff we spoke with told us they respected people's privacy and dignity by closing doors and curtains when delivering personal care.

-•We saw that staff respected the service as someone's home and rang the doorbell before entering the premises.

-•Staff respected people and ensured that their independence was promoted and that they lived the life they chose.
+- •Staff we spoke with told us they respected people's privacy and dignity by closing doors and curtains when delivering personal care. - •We saw that staff respected people's bedrooms as someone's home and knocked on the door before entering the room. - •Staff respected people and ensured that their independence was promoted and that they lived the life they chose.